 The CATSUS PhD consortium is based on the expertise, complementarity of skills and commitment to further develop a long-standing collaboration among the proposers, in the broad area of Chemistry and Chemical Engineering.

 It constitutes a training- and research-based program at an international level comprising groups of scientific excellence within the host institutions, well-equipped facilities and highly qualified human resources.
 Collaboration with international reference research groups in academia and industry is a key component.

 Fine Chemistry; Industry;Environment; Energy; Synthesis; Homogeneous, Heterogeneus, Supported and Bioinspired Catalysis

 Call for applications

 Typical eligible applicants should hold an MSc degree, or recognized equivalent, in Chemistry, Chemical Engineering, Materials, Pharmacy, Biochemistry or related areas, and have special interests in Catalysis topics.
-The third edition starts in February 2016.
+The fourth edition starts in February 2017.

 PhD grants are available (deadline for applications: October 13, 2016).